Cyrix126/promptable/promptable_derive/doc/attributs_derive.md

 Calls the function described as String instead of promptable::Promptable::new_by_prompt() for this field while adding an instance of this struct on a Vec.
 This function can use self to use the vec.
 Refer to the example "complex_form" to see it in action.

+This is different from function_new.
+For example function_add can implement some differences when creating a new element using already existing elements of the vec.

 - ##### `#[promptable(function = String)]`

 Will put the same function as for function_new and function_mod.